Skip to main content

 Stress management: Tips for coping with stress while at University.

-Medical and mental health support: If you have a chronic or permanent medical or mental health condition, the University can make reasonable adjustments to your studies to help offset any disadvantage you might face without them.
+Health, physical and or mental support: If you have a chronic or permanent medical or mental health condition, the University can make reasonable adjustments to your studies to help offset any disadvantage you might face without them.

 Managing chronic conditions: This page gives ideas on how to manage a chronic condition.